A1-devs/iitk-guest-booking/README.md

 ## Steps to use MongoDB  ##

 1.)
 Go to MongoDB website.

-2. ) Sign Up using Google with the following credentials

-3.) go to "clusters" on the left.
+2.) go to "clusters" on the left.

-4.) then browse collections.
+3.) then browse collections.

-5.) any request made through the frontend now should visible here after refreshing using "refresh button on right"
+4.) any request made through the frontend now should visible here after refreshing using "refresh button on right"